slavaspirin/twitter_sentiment/README.md

 requests
 pandas>=0.20
 ```
-Also you need tweeter applciation access keys that you define in listener.py
+Also you need tweeter application  access keys that you define in listener.py
 You will need (consumer_key, consumer_secret, access_token, access_token_secret) [Link](https://developer.twitter.com/en/docs/basics/authentication/oauth-1-0a)

 ### Installing